GE's Robert Corcoran Defines Corporate Social Responsibility at SHU

 |President Petillo and GE's Robert Corcoran|

 A company can be great and good, said Robert L. Corcoran, vice president of Corporate Citizenship at General Electric, when it employs the ideal of corporate social responsibility.
-Corcoran was a guest of the John F. Welch College of Business’ “Conversations” Lecture Series on October 12.
+Corcoran was a guest of the Jack Welch College of Business’ “Conversations” Lecture Series on October 12.
 Moderated by Sacred Heart University President John J. Petillo, the talk took place in the Schine Auditorium.

 Corcoran, who also is the president of the GE Foundation and a trustee of SHU, has worked for the company for 32 years, living in 10 locations throughout the world in his tenure.
 He was born and raised in Boston and attended Catholic schools.
 Following high school, he enrolled in Northeastern University in the five-year co-op program, where he was required to take business classes, including business law, helping to chart his future course in the corporate world.